puppetlabs/aws_lifecycle_tools/README.md

 ## aws_lifecycle_tools
-Repository collecting various tools for using Puppet in Amazon
+Repository collecting various tools and code snippets for using Puppet in Amazon

 These scripts and code here are provided as a work in progress, and meant to allow for community members to update and collaborate